ABC World News Now: 1991–1993

-In late 1991 and early 1992, ABC, CBS and NBC each created their own overnight general news programs -- World News Now, Up to the Minute, and NBC Nightside, respectively—to compete for viewer demand that was driven originally by CNN's 24-hour coverage of the Gulf War, and to supply local affiliates with overnight programming.
+In late 1991 and early 1992, ABC, CBS and NBC each created their own overnight general news programs -- ABC World News Now, Up to the Minute, and NBC Nightside, respectively—to compete for viewer demand that was driven originally by CNN's 24-hour coverage of the Gulf War, and to supply local affiliates with overnight programming.
 Until the creation of these news programs, owned-and-operated and affiliate stations of the three networks commonly filled overnight timeslots with movies and/or syndicated programs, while some others simply signed off the air for the night.
-The original working title for the program was World News Overnight; ABC News executives chose to rename the program World News Now prior to the first broadcast.
+The original working title for the program was World News Overnight; ABC News executives chose to rename the program ABC World News Now prior to the first broadcast.

 The program debuted on January 6, 1992, with Aaron Brown and Lisa McRee as its original anchors.
-Later that year, the production staff of World News Now took over production responsibilities for the network's early-morning news program World News This Morning, sharing anchors as a result.
+Later that year, the production staff of ABC World News Now took over production responsibilities for the network's early-morning news program World News This Morning, sharing anchors as a result.
 After McRee's departure in January 1993, Brown anchored solo (with a cardboard cutout of McRee in her old seat) until he was joined in May of that year by Thalia Assuras, who at five years became the program's longest-serving anchor when she left in 1998 for CBS News.
-Brown himself would leave a month later; from then, World News Now would experience significant turnover with its anchor staff that continues to this day.
+Brown himself would leave a month later; from then, ABC World News Now would experience significant turnover with its anchor staff that continues to this day.

-In the tradition of NBC News Overnight (the predecessor to original rival NBC Nightside), World News Now has featured serious as well as offbeat news stories interspersed with odd features such as the "World News Polka" (played by comedian Barry Mitchell on the accordion), video footage of dancing camels on Wednesdays (for "Hump Day"), and laughter coming from off-camera.
+In the tradition of NBC News Overnight (the predecessor to original rival NBC Nightside), ABC World News Now has featured serious as well as offbeat news stories interspersed with odd features such as the "World News Polka" (played by comedian Barry Mitchell on the accordion), video footage of dancing camels on Wednesdays (for "Hump Day"), and laughter coming from off-camera.
 Weather predictions were made for obscure and exotic places around the world; some of the locales have had various ties to the show, while some have had popular culture significance, including Cicely, Alaska, and Twin Peaks, Washington.

 The program also often replays story packages from other ABC News programs such as Nightline and ABC World News Tonight.
 It has been an apparent training ground for new news presenters (see list below) who eventually go on to higher-profile positions with the network or local affiliates.
 The show is also unique for its interactive segments, some of which pioneered the email communication that is commonly used on television newscasts today.
 The ABC News WNN internet forum has offered viewers questions and comments from the anchors themselves, during the course of the show.